milesdwilliams15/milesdwilliams15.github.io/_posts/2023-05-08-interactions.md

 ## A Simulation

 A simulation will help.
-Let’s compare two data-generating processes (DGP).
+Let’s compare two data-generating processes or DGPs.

-To start, we’ll work with an N of 1,000, a normally distributed explanatory variable of interest called “X” and a binary conditioning variable called “Z”.
+To start, we’ll work with an N of 1,000, a normally distributed explanatory variable of interest called X, and a binary conditioning variable called Z.

 ``` r
 N <- 1000